On Hypothesis Transfer Learning of Functional Linear Models: Theoretical Analysis

-In this section, we study the theoretical properties of the prediction accuracy of proposed algorithms.
-As mentioned in \citet{cai2006prediction}, regarding the convergence rates of estimating $\alpha + \langle X, \beta \rangle_{L^{2}}$ and $\langle X, \beta \rangle_{L^{2}}$ are not intrinsically different and thus we assume the intercept $\alpha^{(l)} = 0$ for all $l = \{0,1,2,\cdots,L\}$.
-We evaluate the prediction accuracy of the proposed algorithms via excess risk, i.e.
+In this section, we study the theoretical properties of the prediction accuracy of the proposed algorithms.
+We evaluate the proposed algorithms via excess risk, i.e.,

-where $\{\{X_i^{(l)},Y_i^{(l)}\}_{i=1}^{n_{l}} \}_{l=0}^{L}$ are all the training data and the expectation is taken over an independent test data point $X^{(0)}$ from the target task distribution.
-To study the excess risk of TL-FLR and ATL-FLR, we define the parameter space as
+where the expectation is taken over an independent test data point $Z^{(0)}$ from the target distribution.
+To study the excess risk of TL-FLR and ATL-FLR, we denote $\beta_{S}$ the population version of $\hat{\beta}_{\mcS}$ which also lies in $\mcH_{K}$ and define the parameter space as